top of page

 Make headlines accurate and informative, not clickbait.
 Your newsrooms choose specific words and phrases for headlines because they are known to increase engagement.
 Some outlets employ A/B testing to optimize headlines with the same goal in mind.
 This deeply cynical, profit-seeking approach to informing the public is antithetical to the premise of journalism.
 The frames chosen for headlines affect how a reader processes the information in an article.
 Make sure your headlines do not contain euphemism or emotive terms at the expense of truth and reality.
 Be clear about the anti-democratic behavior we are witnessing.

 Stop making predictions and pushing polls at the expense of issues coverage.
 We are awash in speculation about campaign strategies and election outcomes.
 Yet most of the time the media speculates, it gets things very wrong.
 Predictions crowd out the substantive information voters need to make decisions in their self-interest.
-Warped coverage of polls and primary results gives the impression that those things are more important than the potential loss of democracy.
-This type of substance-free coverage obscures the reality that the Republican party is setting swing states up to have free and fair votes overturned.
+Excessive polling coverage gives the impression that the horse race is more important than the potential loss of democracy.
+Substance-free coverage obscures the reality that the Republican party is setting swing states up to have free and fair votes overturned.
 That’s the story!

 Celebrate and uplift election workers, voters, and the election process.
 Center and humanize those behind the scenes - election officials and workers who make sure elections are conducted with accuracy.
 They are facing threats of violence, many quitting, following strategic MAGA Republican attacks.
 Spotlight and celebrate election workers so they don’t remain abstracted and easier to demonize.
 Drop paywalls for election coverage.
 Write a how-to guide for voting and pin the digital version to the top of your homepage.
 Explain how to get involved in local politics and elections.
 Democratize your newsroom by establishing a citizen’s agenda - ask voters about the coverage they need as they head to the polls.
 Make your newsroom a one-stop shop for voters in your community.

 Hold politicians to account for their positions, statements, and behavior, as well as those of their party’s leader.
 It is important to get politicians on the record about the actions and standing of their party leader at all times, but especially in an election year.
-When a journalist asks a prominent Democrat if it is “responsible” for Joe Biden to be at the top of the ticket given talk about his age, they should also ask Republicans if it is responsible for Trump to be at the top of the ticket given his being found liable for rape, his history of financial fraud, and his mishandling of our nation’s Covid pandemic response.
+If a candidate at the top of a major party ticket has been found liable for rape, has a history of financial fraud, and refuses to honor the results of free and fair elections, the members of that candidate’s party should be put on record answering where they stand on that behavior.

 substantive-coverage